Best Haircuts for Oblong Face Men 2026: Strategic Styling Guide for Queens NYC

 Textured Crop with Low Fade

-- • Low fade preserves critical side volume
+- Low fade preserves side weight instead of narrowing the head.

-- • Style forward and slightly to one side
+- Push the fringe forward and slightly to one side.

 Caesar Cut with Short Sides